agalend/PaySmartly.Documentation/how-to-test.md

 However, you should still be able to retrieve pay slip records since history page do not request a calculations service instance at all.

 You can run one of the two calculations instances, then refresh in order to load the calculator page again and you should be able to perform pay slip calculations again.
-You can killing and running again calculations, archive and persistence instances.
+You can killing and running again calculations, archive and persistence instances in order to test the failover mechanism.
 API Gateway, persistance load balancer and legislation instances are single point of failure right now.

 # 3. Swagger